 First virtual museum to show all of Johannes Vermeer’s paintings

-Google Arts & Culture and the Mauritshuis launched Meet Vermeer, the first ever international online retrospective of Johannes Vermeer’s paintings, made in collaboration with 17 cultural partners across Europe and the United States.
-The highlight is the Pocket Gallery: a virtual exhibition including all of the Dutch Old Master’s works in a new Google Arts & culture app that uses augmented reality.
+Google Arts & Culture and the Mauritshuis initiated Meet Vermeer, the most complete platform about Johannes Vermeer’s paintings, made in collaboration with 17 cultural partners across Europe and the United States.
+The highlight is the Pocket Gallery: a virtual exhibition including all of the Dutch Old Master’s works .
 A dream for Vermeer fans worldwide.

 Complete OeuvreOn the initiative of the Mauritshuis, Google Arts & Culture and 17 cultural partners joined forces 1 ½ years ago to create a platform for a broad international audience that includes the entire oeuvre of Vermeer (1632-1675) in super high resolution images and offers (art) historical information about his work and life.
 Unique to the project is that all of the collections that house Vermeers are participating.
 Even The Concert (1664), stolen from the Isabella Stewart Gardner Museum in Boston (USA) in 1990 and never recovered, is included.